Skip to main content

 5. Evaluate the Results

-After simulation, analyze results and optionally trigger evaluations via evaluation_tasks.create().
+After simulation, analyze results and optionally trigger evaluations via evaluations.create().

 Example: Agent-Based Simulation Workflow